AITA for dumping the truth on my sister?

 The central conflict arises from the OP's deep resentment over this perceived inequality and imbalance of effort, culminating in a dramatic confrontation when her plans for independence were discovered.

-Did the OP act appropriately by unloading years of built-up frustration onto her sister in a single, emotionally charged outburst, or was the sister justified in calling the OP an 'asshole' for placing the weight of the OP's family issues onto her?
+Did the OP act appropriately by unloading years of built-up frustration onto her sister in a single, emotionally charged outburst, or was the sister justified in calling the OP an 'a*shole' for placing the weight of the OP's family issues onto her?

 The core debate is whether the OP's aggressive venting was a necessary response to neglect or an unfair attack on an unknowing recipient.